Lanceamillion/ChemECarShield/README.md

 5. Look over the code and read the comments such that you are familiar with what is happening
 6. Upload the code
 7. Open the serial monitor
-8. Flip the switch and observe the output
+8. Flip the switch on the shield and observe the output

 #### Going further for better understanding
-* The importance of pullup resistors in digital inputs
+* Change the code to use the relay instead of the LED
-* Change the code so the switch works in the opposite way
+* Change the code so the switch works in the opposite position
-* Change the code to use the relay

 #### Takeaways
 You should now:
+* The importance of pullup resistors in digital inputs
 * Understand how to read and process digital inputs

 ### Tutorial 4: Analog Inputs